Eraz1997/kiwi/USAGE.md

 - `KIWI_REDIS_URI`, with the URI of the Redis instance your service can access, already including username and password
 - `KIWI_REDIS_PREFIX`, with the prefix of the Redis keys your service can access inside the instance

+Moreover, each HTTP request is added the following headers

+- `X-Kiwi-User-Id`, containing the ID of the user in case they're authenticated.
+The header is omitted otherwise.
+- `X-Kiwi-Username`, containing the username of the user in case they're authenticated.
+The header is omitted otherwise.

 ### CI and Deployment 🧑‍🚀

 > [!NOTE]